 Dingle Way – 5 Day Self-Guided Walking Holiday

 The Dingle Way is one of Ireland’s premier long-distance walking trails and is along part of the Wild Atlantic Way.
-Taking in a distance of 179 km.
-The Dingle Way trail revelling to you some of the most startling scenery that you will find anywhere in the country.
-Walking the Dingle Way and you will encounter an array of archaeological monuments dating back from the Mesolithic Period of around 6000 BC.
-Standing stones; Ogham Stones and a multitude of beehive huts; evidence of its rich culture of a bygone age.
+Taking in a distance of 179 km, the Dingle Way trail reveals to you some of the most startling scenery that you will find anywhere in Ireland.
+You will encounter an array of archaeological monuments dating back from the Mesolithic Period of around 6000 BC including Standing Stones, Ogham Stones and a multitude of beehive huts, evidence of the rich culture of a bygone age.

 Tour Pricing & Dates